sueszli/fast-snek/README.md

 - alternatively you can also use cython (not to be confused with cpython) for code generation. it's used by numpy and lxml but a lot more limiting than writing the extension modules by hand in c.

 - pros:
-     - most performant. we are calling c directly from the interpreter that is also written in c.
+     - most performant. we are calling c functions inside the c interpreter.
 - cons:
      - very complex api. data isn't marshalled automatically.
      - not portable. we must link cpython during the build step to extend it. but fortunately there are nice build tools to simplify this [^setuptools].